oneconcern/datamon/docs/proposals/diamond-design.md

 datamon diamond split add --repo {repo} --path {source} --split-tag {my-bespoke-distinctive-tag}
 ```

-Tags are kept in metadata and can be used when reporting about running splits or help latter with conflict resolution.
+Tags are kept in metadata and can be used when reporting about running splits or help later with conflict resolution.
 Tags are typically a hostname or something that helps the end-user identify a node in the diamond.

    1. `add` commands can be strongly ordered based on a design similar to WAL (KSUIDs alone do not guarantee strong ordering).